magicat777/CosmosEngineRPG/docs/chapters/chapter-03-character-creation.md

 **Culture**: Inventive and curious.
 Live life at high speed, constantly exploring boundaries.

-### 5. Brutari
+### 5. Battleborn
 **The Honor-Bound Warriors**

-Engineered as soldiers in ancient wars, now free to forge their own destiny.
-Large, strong, and struggling to overcome their violent reputation.
+Engineered as shock troops in ancient wars, the Battleborn broke their conditioning and formed their own warrior culture.
+Large, strong, and bred for combat, they struggle against their violent reputation while seeking honor and purpose.

-**Appearance**: Tall and muscular (2-2.5m) with pronounced features and thick skin.
-Colors from green to gray to brown.
+**Appearance**: Tall and muscular (2-2.5m) with pronounced bone ridges, enlarged canines, and thick, scarred skin.
+Colors range from deep green to gray to ruddy brown.

 **Attributes**: +2 Might, +1 Resolve, -2 Intellect, -1 Awareness